lepture/flask-oauthlib/docs/oauth2.rst

 OAuth2 Server
 =============

-An OAuth2 server concerns how to grant the auothorization and how to protect the resource.
+An OAuth2 server concerns how to grant the authorization and how to protect the resource.
 Register an **OAuth** provider::

     from flask_oauthlib.provider import OAuth2Provider